Proposed ‘Biosecurity Protection Levy’ to be imposed on Australian farmers and other primary producers

 If biosecurity is intended to protect the Australian flora and fauna and humans from exotic diseases, it seems there is a disconnect if the cost is to be imposed largely on Australian farmers and food production.

 This is general information rather than legal advice and is current as of 10 Oct 2023.
-We therefore recommend you seek legal advice for your particular circumstances if you want to rely on advice or information to be a basis for any commercial decision-making by you or your business.
+We recommend you seek legal advice for your specific circumstances before making any commercial decisions.